General formulation of an analytic, Lipschitz continuous control allocation for thrust-vectored controlled rigid-bodies: Introduction

-To address the various challenges of the CAP, within the marine community the predominant direction taken involves solving the CAP through online optimization methods.
-In \cite{OptimizingNCA}, the authors introduce a control-Lyapunov design paradigm to tackle the CAP employing nonlinear optimization techniques.
-The seminal work by \cite{johansen2004constrained} presents a sequential quadratic programming strategy.
-The fundamental concept of this paper revolves around addressing a quadratic program at each time step, providing a local approximation of a nonlinear CAP.
-To handle singularities, a penalty term is incorporated into the cost function, effective solely against linearly dependent configurations and only possible when dealing with 3 or more actuators.
-In \cite{ruth2007thrust}, the authors propose a convex quadratic representation of the CAP, accounting for saturation and angular linear constraints but omitting a singularity avoidance mechanism.
-This solution is based off Sordalen's \cite{SORDALEN19971223} extended representation.
+In the marine community, the CAP has been customarily addressed by resorting to online optimization.
+As an example, the seminal work \cite{johansen2004constrained} presents a sequential quadratic programming strategy, solving a local approximation of a nonlinear CAP.
+To handle singularities, a penalty term is incorporated into the cost function, effective only against linearly dependent configurations and only possible when dealing with 3 or more actuators.
+In \cite{ruth2007thrust}, a convex quadratic representation of the CAP is presented, accounting for thrust saturation and angular rate constraints but omitting a singularity avoidance mechanism.
+This solution is based off Sordalen's extended representation \cite{SORDALEN19971223}.
 A novel constrained control allocation method is detailed in \cite{scibilia_constrained_2012}, emphasizing a predictive methodology to compute the subsequent set of actuator inputs at each sample.
-Tailored to the case of the CAP under slow and predictable weather disturbances, the performance of the solution drops and can be sensible to singular configurations in the case of unpredictable and extreme weather.
-The work by \cite{CartThrustAlgo} introduces a Cartesian thrust allocation approach, addressing CAP for 3DOF marine vessels with a diverse range of actuators, including tunnel thrusters or variable direction thrusters.
+The work by \cite{CartThrustAlgo} introduces a Cartesian thrust allocation approach, addressing CAP for 3 degrees of freedom (DOF) marine vessels with a diverse range of actuators, including tunnel thrusters or variable direction thrusters.
 Although constraints such as turn rate limits and thrust saturation are considered, the singularity avoidance solution proposed is only applicable for systems with more than 2 actuators.
 In \cite{torben_control_2020}, an algorithm for control allocation in double-ended ferries with azimuth thrusters is presented.
 This method reformulates the problem as a scalar-bounded optimization problem, facilitating efficient online resolution.
 Nonetheless, it also lacks a singularity avoidance mechanism.
-In \cite{skulstad2023constrained}, a novel constrained control allocation method for ships with azimuth thrusters using deep neural networks is proposed for a dynamic positioning context.
-This approach has been also investigated within the aerospace community as \cite{huan2018constrained,chen2016constrained} applied this solution to respectively a near-space vehicle and a space re-entry vehicle.
-Finally, in \cite{nguyen_nullspace-based_2023}, following approaches from the aerospace community of the 90s, the authors propose an optimal predictive control scheme for managing a quadcopter's manipulation of a ground-anchored object.
-The controller handling both the allocation and the stabilisation, ingeniously leverages the quadcopter's attitude nullspace to compute the optimal sequence of controls and attitude references.\\ \\ This paper introduces two solutions for the control allocation problem tailored specifically for thrust-vector controlled rigid-bodies.
-The first solution is a Lipschitz continuous closed-form method, offering robust stability guarantees.
-The second solution is optimization-based, reshaping the problem into a convex form, and capable of effectively managing common actuator constraints such as thrust rate, saturation and angular rate.
-These 2 results will be illustrated by numerical examples on a 2D surface vessel with azimuth thrusters and on a 3D aerial quadcopter with tilting rotors.\\
+In \cite{santos_analysis_2022} and \cite{santos_fast_2021}, a fast control allocation method is proposed by decomposing the nonlinear control allocation problem into a set of linear sub-problems.
+This approach ensures rapid convergence and low computational cost, as validated by simulations and embedded-platform experiments.
+In predictive control allocation, following nullspace approaches from the aerospace community of the 90s, \cite{nguyen_nullspace-based_2023} propose an optimal predictive control scheme for the manipulation of a ground-anchored object by a quadcopter.
+In \cite{nguyen_kernel-based_2025}, the authors presents a predictive CA method for a wide class of thrust vectoring nonlinear systems.
+Finally, the CAP is often solved by the high-level controller as in Model Predictive Control (MPC).
+As introduced in \cite{veksler_dynamic_2016}, nonlinear MPC (NMPC) is an efficient solution to solve the dynamic positioning (DP) problem for surface vessels.
+The optimal problem is written to consider at the same time the CAP and the DP problem.
+In \cite{martinsen2019autonomous}, autonomous docking of a vessel is performed using NMPC that handles actuator limits as constraints and singularities with the penalty of \cite{johansen2004constrained} within the cost function.